 Childcare tax credits

-Even if you only pay for childcare in the school holidays, you may be eligible for childcare tax credits (cash paid into your bank account) for kids up to their 20th birthday as long as they're in full-time education.
+Even if you only pay for childcare in the school holidays, you may be eligible for childcare tax credits (cash paid into your bank account) for kids up to their 20th birthday so long as they're in full-time education.
 The name sounds complex, but it simply means you can get cash to cover the cost of childcare.
 It can be serious money, as it can cover up to 70% of your costs, subject to some conditions.

 Single parents working 16 hours plus per week, or couples both working 16 hours plus per week, with an annual family income less than £72,000 (for larger families), should check if they're eligible via the Childcare Tax Credits guide.

-This government scheme saves many parents £1,000+ a year.
+This Government scheme saves many parents £1,000+ a year.
 Your employer needs to offer them, and many companies take part.